lukasvandenheuvel/MicrotubuleTracking/README.md

 Open an image with ImageJ and select "Plugins > Tracker".
 Choose the denoising parameters on the GUI, then when the image is denoised, choose the tracking parameters.
 Default parameters are already in place.

+Output : four IJ windows, containing the denoised image with the trajectories overlaid, a colorbar for the trajectories, the angle scatterplot, and the speed scatterplot.

 ### Parameters